manoharpb03/aquila/README.md

 ### Bevy

-As shown above in the simple example, after publishing a manifest version, you can use the assets in bevy:
+As shown above in the other examples, after publishing a manifest version, you can use the assets in bevy:

 ```sh
 cargo run --example bevy